-For performing sensitivity analysis, project proponent has considered a range of +/- 5% of PLF (i.e. 63 to 69%).
-Validation team, considering the above stated data available on other similar plant performances, felt that the achievable PLF cannot be more than 69% on an average and therefore accepted the range of variation in PLF.
+For performing sensitivity analysis, project proponent has considered a range of +/-5% of PLF (i.e. 63 to 69%).
+Validation team, considering the above stated data available on other similar plant performances, agreed that the annual average PLF is unlikely to be more than that considered for the base case.
+The validation team therefore agreed that a range of 5% was a reasonable variation for the purpose of sensitivity and that a 10% variation as discussed in the guidance document by EB is not applicable in this case.